Most men need to shave.

-Last step is applying a shaving cream or gel (more on that on the next tip).
+The last step is applying shaving cream or shaving gel (more on that on the next tip).

-First let’s define what is a good shaving cream?
-According to Men-U a good shaving cream is rich and creamy and not foamy.
+First, let’s define what a good shaving cream is?
+According to Men-U, good shaving cream is rich and creamy and not foamy.

 There different types of shaving creams.
 The most common ones found in a lot of stores are aerosol type products that contain chemicals – it will dry out the skin.
 Avoid these.